 Yes.
 The retail price of spirituous liquor sold in North Carolina ABC stores shall be uniform throughout the state.
 There are monthly discounts on selected items.

 We accept cash, Visa, MasterCard, & Discover at all locations.
-We check ID with all credit/debit cards and the customer’s name must be on the card.

 In North Carolina, there are only four (4) accepted forms of identification that you can use to purchase alcoholic beverages.
 They are: